lehaSVV2009/docker-training/README.md

 *If the image is not official, you should add your account name before image*

 ## FAQ
-* What should I do if my build version is changed?
+**What should I do if my build version is changed?**

-You can use `gradle docker plugin`, it support app versioning.
+You can use `gradle docker plugin`, it support docker app versioning.
-You can use `Dockerfile.tpl` and generate Dockerfile with valid version while building.
+OR you can use `Dockerfile.tpl` and generate Dockerfile with valid version while building.

-* What should I do if I want `cd bla && mkdir xx && cd ..` in ENTRYPOINT?
+**What should I do if I want `cd bla && mkdir xx && cd ..` in ENTRYPOINT?**

-You should use `RUN` instead for preinstallations.
+You should use `RUN` before `ENTRYPOINT` for preinstallations.

 ## Resources